Fanny Cornforth

 Fanny Cornforth (born Sarah Cox; 3 January 1835 – 24 February 1909) was an English artist's model, and the mistress and muse of the Pre-Raphaelite painter Dante Gabriel Rossetti.
 Cornforth performed the duties of housekeeper for Rossetti.
-In Rossetti's paintings, the figures modelled by Fanny Cornforth are generally rather voluptuous, differing from those of other models such as Jane Morris and Elizabeth Siddal.
+In Rossetti's paintings, the figures modelled by Fanny Cornforth are generally rather voluptuous, differing from those of other models such as Alexa Wilding, Jane Morris and Elizabeth Siddal.

 Biography

 Early life

 Cornforth, born Sarah Cox, on 3 January 1835, at Steyning, Sussex, was the daughter of Jane, née Woolgar (bap.
 1814, d.
 1847) and William Cox (bap.
 1814, d.
-1859), a blacksmith.
+1859), a journeyman blacksmith.
 She was baptised on 1 February 1835.

-She is recorded in the 1851 census living in Brighton, working as a house servant.
+She was a general servant in the household of James and Louisa Worger, who had teenage children.